MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/plan-your-content.md

  **Reserved keywords**

 Microsoft Search in Bing determines which bookmarks appear as the top work results based on usage.
 When you need a specific result to appear as the top result, use reserved keywords.
-A reserved keyword is a unique word or phrase that identifies a bookmark or Q&amp;A result.
-When a user enters a reserved keyword in the search box, that bookmark or Q&amp;A will be the first result that appears.
+A reserved keyword is a unique word or phrase that identifies a bookmark or Q&A result.
+When a user enters a reserved keyword in the search box, that bookmark or Q&A will be the first result that appears.
 Use reserved keywords sparingly to allow Microsoft Search in Bing to learn based on usage.

  **Suggested keywords**

 Create an initial set of keywords for a result by using automatic keyword suggestions.
-These suggestions are based on the title and URL for your bookmark or Q&amp;A.
+These suggestions are based on the title and URL for your bookmark or Q&A.

  **Group topics**

-If you want users to find sets of related content when they search, try using the same keyword for all the bookmarks and Q&amp;As about that topic.
+If you want users to find sets of related content when they search, try using the same keyword for all the bookmarks and Q&As about that topic.
 For example, if you're adding results about processes and tools around life status changes, you could include a keyword like 'marriage' to them to group together results about updating benefits, tax information, and name and alias changes.

 ## Test your content and search experience

 After you've published results, it's important to verify:

-- The correct bookmark or Q&amp;A appears as the top result
+- The correct bookmark or Q&A appears as the top result

-- All related bookmarks or Q&amp;As are relevant
+- All related bookmarks or Q&As are relevant

 - No unexpected results are included